declancm/printf.nvim/README.md

     <h5>printf generator tool for Neovim powered by tree-sitter and LSP</h5>
 </div>

-## Disclaimer

-This project is a work-in-progress - please expect breaking changes!

-## Demo

 ![printf.nvim](assets/printf_demo.gif "print_var demo")

+Print debugging is a valuable debugging technique, especially for situations where a debugger might be too timing intrusive.
+This plugin automatically generates print statements which understand the code syntax and know what format specifiers to use.

+*Note: This project is a work-in-progress - please expect breaking changes!*

 ## Features

-- Full qualified variable name parsing using tree-sitter
+- Full qualified variable name parsing
-- Format specifier detection for standard C types using LSP
+- Format specifier detection for standard types

 ## Requirements